TheChymera/chymeric_tutorials/source/_posts/2014-02-06-bash-cheat-sheet.markdown

 <!-- more -->

-## Replace Sting in All Files in Directory
+## Replace String in All Files in Directory
 Especially when coding you may find yourself changing a variable name or some library path, which is referenced in multiple places across multiple files.
 [sed](https://en.wikipedia.org/wiki/Sed) and [grep](https://en.wikipedia.org/wiki/Grep) come in handy here, and can help you do all that menial name changing in one simple line from your terminal: